geoscience-community-codes/spatial_density/README.md

 >gfortran -v

 Some specialized linear algebra libraries are also needed.
 These libraries have been optimized for speed.
 These are usually installed by an admin or root user.
+Also install the devel versions of these libraries (eg., blas-devel).
--  blas, lapack, lapacke, armadillo, quadmath
+-  blas, lapack, lapacke, armadillo, quadmath, hdf, gd, perl-PDL (if available)

 Use a package manager to check for their existence.
 Also have the corresponding devel packages installed.